Sahebsinghisher/SysMon-SecureAudit/README.md

 1. Clone or Download the Script
 -> Clone the repository or download the monitor.sh script.

-2. Make the Script Executable
+2. Make the Script Executable (Imp Step)
 -> Open a terminal and navigate to the directory where the script is located.
 Then, make it executable: bash Command-
 $chmod +x monitor.sh (NOTE-chmod only works in Unix/linux and Unix-like systems)